-You’ll also find New Zealand wool in an Avocado mattress.
+You’ll also find organic certified wool sourced from India in an Avocado mattress.
 It acts as a moisture-wicking material and a natural flame retardant.
-It also contributes to the nice, natural, fresh smell of the bed.
-Natural New Zealand wool is a non-allergenic material, so it’s ideal for those who have allergies to things like down, feathers, or synthetic bedding.
+It also contributes to the nice, natural, fresh smell of the bed. like Avocado’s latex foam, is GOTS (global organic textile standard) certified.

 The cover of the Avocado is button-tufted and made from organic cotton that’s been GOTS (Global Organic Textile Standard) certified.
 It’s USA-sourced and uses no chemical adhesives.